-- K V Soundara Rajan13 dates the cave temple not later than the middle of the eighth century CE.
+- K R Venkata Rama14 dates it to eight century CE and K V Soundara Rajan15 agrees with him stating that the cave temple should not be later than the middle of the eighth century CE.

-- Dayalan14 is of opinion that the cave temple precedes the musical inscription, the former was excavated during the first half of the eighth century CE while the latter in the second half.
+- Dayalan16 is of opinion that the cave temple precedes the musical inscription, the former was excavated during the first half of the eighth century CE while the latter in the second half.